Rocco Pirozzolo has fireside chat at inaugural International Finance Forum in London

 Types of cases insured

 Lucy and Rocco then discussed how the types of cases insured had changed over the years.
-Rocco explained that the ATE insurance market has over the last few years followed the fortunes of the litigation funding market.
+Rocco explained that the dispute insurance market has over the last few years followed the fortunes of the litigation funding market.
 “In the early days,” he said, “the focus would have been on single cases, insolvency-related cases, professional negligence and contractual claims.
 Now, we are seeing the pendulum swinging into class actions and group actions.
 Also, in the early years, it was very much England and Wales focused and now it has heavy footprints in Australia, Canada and various other jurisdictions.
 We have effectively been shadowing the litigation funding market.”

-The cost of ATE insurance
+The cost of dispute insurance

-Rocco said, however, that ATE insurance market has been working with deposit and contingent premiums to help alleviate this issue.
+Rocco said, however, that dispute insurance market has been working with deposit and contingent premiums to help alleviate this issue.
 “Instead of asking for a single premium up front or a staged premium, you can have a deposit premium where an insurer is also riding on the fortunes of the case in the way a litigation funder or sometimes lawyers are.”

 Litigation insurance products